MaterializeInc/terraform-provider-materialize/docs/developer/source-versioning-2024-08-30.md

 We will not create separate resources with a v2 suffix for sources.
 Instead, we'll use a gradual migration approach:

 1. Deprecate the `table` field in existing source resources.
-2. Introduce the new `materialize_table_from_source` resource.
+2. Introduce the new `materialize_source_table` resource.
 3. Allow both old and new configurations to coexist during a transition period.

 This approach allows users to migrate their configurations gradually:

 - Existing sources can still be created and managed.
-- New tables (formerly subsources) will be created as separate `materialize_table_from_source` resources.
+- New tables (formerly subsources) will be created as separate `materialize_source_table` resources.
-- Users can migrate their configurations at their own pace by replacing `table` blocks with `materialize_table_from_source` resources.
+- Users can migrate their configurations at their own pace by replacing `table` blocks with `materialize_source_table` resources.

 ### 4.4 Import Logic

-The import logic should work out of the box for the new `materialize_table_from_source` resource as long we have the required information (e.g., source name, upstream table name) stored in a system catalog table.
+The import logic should work out of the box for the new `materialize_source_table` resource as long we have the required information (e.g., source name, upstream table name) stored in a system catalog table.

-The read operation for the `materialize_table_from_source` resource should be able to fetch the necessary details from the Materialize system catalog to populate the state.
+The read operation for the `materialize_source_table` resource should be able to fetch the necessary details from the Materialize system catalog to populate the state.
 If not all information is available, some fields may need to be ignored or set to defaults during import.

 ### 4.5 Versioning and Compatibility